-4 OPTIMIZATION
+4 Optimization

-We use the trilinear function exhaustively for all possible configurations, and determine the topology of the analytical isosurface.
+We exhaustively use the trilinear function for all possible configurations, and determine the topology of the analytical isosurface.
 We can observe from the analytical isosurface that there are cases where more than one diagonal of the cell intersect the same isosurface component.
 Since evaluating the intersection point requires a significant number of computational operations, we optimize our algorithm by finding just one point per disjoint piece of the isosurface within the cell.
-We analyze each of the 31 cases from the exhaustive MC case-table (Chernyaev, 1995) (Nielson,

-2003) (Lopes and Brodlie, 2003) to find the diagonals used for intersection.
+We analyze each of the 31 cases from the exhaustive MC case-table [Che95] [Nie03] [LB03] to find the diagonals used for intersection.
 A priori knowledge of diagonals for intersection helps us in easy computation of isosurface points.
-The choice of diagonals for intersection depends on the number of ambiguous faces of the cell, the sign of the ambiguous faces (Nielson and Hamann, 1991), and the sign of the diagonals' vertices.
+The choice of diagonals for intersection depends on the number of ambiguous faces of the cell, the sign of the ambiguous faces [NH91], and the sign of the diagonals' vertices.
 However, the condition of "one-point-per-disjoint-component" is relaxed in the case of complex features inside the cell, like tunnels, as sufficient points are needed to capture the complexity of the manifold.

-We categorize the original 14 sign-configurations (numbered 0 to 13) of the MC-case table to five categories, based on the number of ambiguous faces.
+We categorize the original 14 sign-configurations (numbered 0 to 13) of the MC-case table to five categories, based on their number of ambiguous faces.
 There can be only cases with zero, one, two, three, and six ambiguous faces, by virtue of the possible combinations of eight connected, signed vertices.
-We observe that cells with same number of ambiguous faces show similar choices for optimal number of rays.
+We observe that cells with the same number of ambiguous faces show similar choices for optimal number of rays.
 We define rules to distinguish between different topological configurations, and decide which diagonals are to be used for intersection.
-The configuration are represented using numerical indices, which were used in earlier works (Chernyaev, 1995) (Lopes and Brodlie, 2003), of the form "x," "x.y" or "x.y.z," where "x" is the sign configuration, "y" the topological configuration, and subconfiguration "z."
-Nielson (Nielson, 2003) showed analytically that there can be just three "levels of characterization" for the cell configurations.
-We use DeVella's necklace test (which leads to a positive result exclusively in the presence of tunnels) (Nielson, 2003) in a few cases to distinguish its different topological configurations.
-DeVella's necklace test checks if two vertices on a diagonal are internally connected (Nielson, 2003).
-Its associated equations are explained in Appendix A.
+The configurations are represented using numerical indices, which were used in earlier works [Che95] [LB03], of the form "x," "x.y" or "x.y.z," where "x" is the sign configuration, "y" the topological configuration, and sub-configuration "z".
+Nielson [Nie03] showed analytically that there can be just three "levels of characterization" for the cell configurations.
+We use DeVella's necklace test [Nie03] (which leads to a positive result exclusively in the presence of tunnels) in a few cases to distinguish its different topological sub-configurations.
+DeVella's necklace test checks whether two vertices on a diagonal are internally connected.
+Relevant equations of the test are explained in Appendix A.